iamwill221/CV-HTML/README.md

-# CV-HTML
+# CV-HTML 📜

-Just an easy to do cv written in HTML
+Just an easy to do cv written in HTML ✍🏾
 It have 3 pages

-<h2>How to see it?</h2>
+<h2>How to display it?</h2>
-You can display it with this link :
+You can display it with this link : https://iamwill221.github.io/CV-HTML/

 <h2>Index</h2>